metafacture/metafacture-tutorial/01_Introducing_Metafacture.md

 To run Metafacture on your local machine you need a Linux/Unix Bash Shell (part of every Linux, MacOS and Windows >=10) with Metafacture Core installed.
 In this course we are not teaching you how to use the command line.
 For that see: [Chapter 6](./06_MetafactureCLI.md)

+## Getting started with the Metafacture Playground

+To process data Metafacture can be used with the command line, as JAVA library or you can use the Metafacture Playground.

+For this introduction we will start with the Playground since it allows a quick start without additional installing.
+The [Metafacture Playground](https://metafacture.org/playground) is a web interface to test and share Metafacture workflows.
+The commandline handling will be subject in [lesson 6](./06_MetafactureCLI.md)

 ---------------

 **Next lesson**: [02 Introduction into Metafacture Flux](./02_Introduction_into_Metafacture-Flux.md)